Effective 2019 - We are no longer offering a Travel Grant due to lack of interest.

 For the 5th year, FCA will offer a $1,000 grant to help members offset the costs of culturally enriching activities.
-We have expanded the opportunities we will fund this year.
-The FCA board feels that these experiences are valuable milestones along an adoptee's life journey, as an individual and as part of a family.
+To offer flexibility member applicants are offered varied opportunities to choose for use of the travel grant funds.
+These experiences are valuable milestones along an adoptee's life journey, as an individual and as part of a family.

 Our grant funds one of several opportunities: Heritage Travel to China, with any of the Heritage travel companies; a domestic Adopteen conference - http://adopteen.org/; Family Culture camp, to include Family Chinese Language Camp at Concordia - http://www.concordialanguagevillages.org; Heritage Camp for Adoptive Families - http://www.heritagecamps.org/chinese.html.

 The adoptee her or himself, or the adult for a heritage trip, will complete the simple application.
 The application process assumes financial need.
 The application is the first step, and qualifies the applicant to be chosen at a random drawing.
 FCA Board members are ineligible.

 The applications are available (see below), and must be received postmarked February 5th, 2018.
 The recipient will be chosen at random at the February 11th Chinese New Year event.

 After receiving the grant and completing the travel within 18 months, the recipient is obliged to share the details of the trip, in an essay and in a presentation to the FCA community within a reasonable time frame.

 GRANT APPLICATIONS; please click to download application.
 Questions?
 Email email@example.com